kushwaha89/ansible-kubernetes/README.md

 # Ansible Kubernetes

 An Ansible playbook designed to automate the deployment of a Kubernetes cluster, featuring a single master node and multiple worker nodes.
 It is highly scalable, allowing you to specify and add as many worker nodes as required in the inventory file.
-Deployment can be completed within 5-7 minutes for a basic setup with one master and worker node.
+Deployment can be completed within 5-7 minutes for a basic setup with one master and one worker

 ---